BOringuserN4/CPO_WinterPalace_LAB1/README.md

 2.Fixed test function `test_monoid_properties` about monoid property.

+---

+The first lab of CPO
+HDU-ID: 212320024
+Name: Zuo Yuexin
+Time: 2022/04/25

+1.Same as above test, I passed the absolute value function to the map() and tested a set of data to be its inverse.
+In the function I wrote to construct the tree, I did not judge how to construct a tree based on the size of the value passed in.
+So the result is definitely certain.
+If it means Can you provide data, whether result is not determined?
+When changed whether to where, i can't understand what that mean.

+2.Update the map function.

 ## Analysis and Conclusion

 We implement the Binary Tree's mutable algorithms and data structure Implementation.